mutaphore/RTSP-Client-Server/README.md

 348, 349, 350, 351, 352, 352, 352, 352, 352, 352, 352, 359
 ```

-FrameSynchronizer will buffer frames and check for incoming sequence number.
+`FrameSynchronizer` will buffer frames and check for incoming sequence number.
 If
 they are out of sync, it copies the latest frame and fills in the gap in the missed
 frames.
-That way the video would just "freeze" and not show the "go back in time"
+That way the video would just "freeze" and not have the "go back in time"
-effect shown previously.
+effect.

-Main Method
+Main
 ----
 Both server and client each contain a main method and should be executed separately
 on a server machine and client machine.
 Or they could both be executed on the same
-machine but running in separate terminal processes.
+machine but running in separate processes.

-How to Run Client/Server Programs
+Running Client/Server Programs
 ----
 First, compile all `*.java` files, please use the makefile provided.
 Run the following
 commands in bash to compile the java source code (tested with java version 1.7):